snotskie/ttrpg/md/index.md

 | Major | 15 | 7 |
 | Very Major | 19 | 9 |
 | Maximum | 20 or more | 10 or more |

+These outcome sizes help your GM rule what happens as a result of Checks and Contests.

 ### GM Guide: Effect of Contest Outcomes
 <!-- _class: guide -->